 Cities and counties across the nation are coming together to help ensure the promise "no one left behind, no one forgotten" is kept.

-Board members from the Jefferson Barracks POW-MIA Museum joined city officials and members of the public to present the proclamation and road signs to Fredericktown Mayor Kelly Korokis as well as thank the community for its support.
+Board members from the Jefferson Barracks POW-MIA Museum joined city officials and members of the public to present the proclamation and road signs to Fredericktown Mayor Kelly Korokis as well as thank the community for their support.

-"The mission of the Jefferson Barracks POW-MIA Museum is to reverently honor all who served our country in any branch of the United States Military, who were captured by enemies of the United States or who are missing in action from any year and from any conflict," Jefferson Barracks POW-Museum Board President Paul Dillon said.
-"As part of this mission and an effort to raise awareness across the nation, the museum has established the POW-MIA City and POW-MIA County programs."
+"The mission of the Jefferson Barracks POW-MIA Museum is to reverently honor all who served our country in any branch of the United States Military, who were captured by enemies of the United States or who are missing in action from any year and from any conflict," Jefferson Barracks POW Museum Board President Paul Dillon said.
+"As part of this mission and an effort to raise awareness across the nation the museum has established the POW-MIA City and POW-MIA County programs."

 Dillon said the programs are open invitations to towns, cities, municipalities and counties across the country to join together with the museum to ensure all POWs and MIAs are remembered.

 "The fundamental requirement for a city or a county to become a POW-MIA City or County is to actively participate in raising awareness of the American public regarding our POWs and MIAs," Dillon said.
 "It can be as simple as making sure that the POW-MIA flag is flown at all municipal and county locations and educating its citizens as to what is stands for."